NCAR/sm750fb_centos8/README.md

    sm750fb.g_option=1920x1080
    ```

-## Installation
+## Install
-Two methods for installing this driver module are described below.
+Two methods for installing this driver module are provided below.
 The first sets up use of DKMS, which
 will automatically rebuild the module any time a new kernel is installed.
 The second method is a basic
 installation, which builds against the currently running kernel, and needs to be performed again any time
 the kernel is updated.